reduxjs/redux/docs/usage/structuring-reducers/NormalizingStateShape.md

 - The logic for retrieving or updating a given item is now fairly simple and consistent.
 Given an item's type and its ID, we can directly look it up in a couple simple steps, without having to dig through other objects to find it.
 - Since each data type is separated, an update like changing the text of a comment would only require new copies of the "comments > byId > comment" portion of the tree.
 This will generally mean fewer portions of the UI that need to update because their data has changed.
 In contrast, updating a comment in the original nested shape would have required updating the comment object, the parent post object, the array of all post objects, and likely have caused _all_ of the Post components and Comment components in the UI to re-render themselves.

-Note that a normalized state structure generally implies that more components are connected and each component is responsible for looking up its own data, as opposed to a few connected components looking up large amounts of data and passing all that data downwards.
-As it turns out, having connected parent components simply pass item IDs to connected children is a good pattern for optimizing UI performance in a React Redux application, so keeping state normalized plays a key role in improving performance.
+Note that a normalized state structure generally implies that more components read from the store, and each component is responsible for looking up its own data with `useSelector`, as opposed to a few components selecting large amounts of data and passing all that data downwards.
+As it turns out, having parent components simply pass item IDs to children that select their own item is a good pattern for optimizing UI performance in a React Redux application, so keeping state normalized plays a key role in improving performance.

 ## Organizing Normalized Data in State